Skip to content

 If you fall in the 30% group that can’t tolerate shared equipment, eating out will be nearly impossible and more than 40% of your food will probably need to be made at home.
 Don’t see this as a bad thing.
 See this as an opportunity to connect with your food, get creative in new ways, and explore new flavours.

-If you don’t know where to start, start with this free fluffy pancake recipe on RAISE.
+If you don’t know where to start, start with this free recipe for fluffy pancakes on RAISE.
 Those pancakes are bomb dot com and will show you that safe and delicious is absolutely on the menu.
 I’ve also linked more resources below to help you on your journey.

 Gluten Free (& Allergy Friendly) Recipes I Think You’ll Love